Access can be used as a measure of how easy or difficult it is to participate in a particular type of gambling.

 Established under the Victorian Civil and Administrative Tribunal Act 1998, VCAT commenced operation in 1998, amalgamating 15 boards and tribunals to offer a 'one-stop-shop' to deal with a range of disputes.

-Victorian Commission for Gambling and Liquor Regulation (VCGLR, the commission)
+Victorian Gambling and Casino Control Commission (VGCCC, the commission)

 The commission is the independent statutory authority which regulates Victoria's gambling and liquor industries.
 The commission conducts hearings (both public and private) on matters such as approval for proposed gaming premises, or requests for increased gaming machines.